 The proof is in the pudding.

-I’ve been so inspired by what Carl Jung said:
+I’m inspired by what Carl Jung said:

 “As far as we can discern, the sole purpose of human existence is to kindle a light of meaning in the darkness of mere being.”

 I consider myself incredibly lucky to be able to help people through this process.
 I’ve seen over and over how healing early attachment wounds and overcoming trauma transforms my clients’ lifelong suffering so they can reconnect with the deep meaning in their lives.
 This is where my training and experience all come together for me and meet the innate desire of my clients to heal and grow.

 I provide education for the general public and training for professionals through my business, Power Couples Education (PCE).
 I love having the opportunity to educate people about how relationships work through my popular Youtube channel as well as online courses for couples.
 PCE also has a training arm dedicated to the clinical training of relationship professionals.

 In my spare time, I love reading Jung, fasting intermittently, watching documentaries on Paleolithic humans, and enjoying the majestic beauty of Colorado.